-In our own house, we find that when a critical issue is before the membership, attendance swells but many of the "one shot" attendants have missed out on the background and understanding of lack of interest.
-The latter is of eventually and satisfactorily, to resolve the issues.
+In our own house, we find that when a critical issue is before the membership, attendance swells but many of the "one shot" attendants have missed out on the background and understanding of the issue.

-This is somewhat like going to the voting booth or the races and commitments hamper regular at- that when these situations have Union.
+This is somewhat like going to the voting booth or the races and blind-picking a candidate or a ing and live up to the responsihorse.
+We have been fortunate | bilities of membership in our commitments hamper regular at- that when these situations have Union.